RELATES TO: KRS 45A.340, 216B.015, 216B.020(2)(a), 216B.040, 216B.062(1), 216B.095(1), 216B.990

 (7) Show cause hearings shall be conducted in accordance with the provisions of Section 3 of this administrative regulation.

 (8) If a show cause hearing is held, the individual or entity alleged to be in violation of KRS Chapter 216B shall have the burden of showing that the individual or entity:

 (a) Has not established or is not operating a health facility or health service in violation of the provisions of KRS Chapter 216B or 900 KAR Chapter 6; or

 (b) Is not subject to the penalties provided by KRS 216B.990 for specific violations of the provisions of KRS Chapter 216B.

-(9) If it is alleged that an office or clinic offering services or equipment covered by the State Health Plan was established or is operating in violation of KRS 216B.020(2)(a), the hearing officer shall base his or her proposed findings of fact, conclusions of law, and proposed decision on whether the clinic or office meets the physician exemption criteria set forth in 900 KAR 6:130, Certificate of Need criteria for physician exemption.
+(9) If it is alleged that an office or clinic offering services or equipment covered by the State Health Plan was established or is operating in violation of KRS 216B.020(2)(a), the hearing officer shall base his or her recommended findings of fact, conclusions of law, and recommended decision on whether the clinic or office meets the physician exemption criteria set forth in 900 KAR 6:130, Certificate of Need criteria for physician exemption.

 (10) Prior to convening a show cause hearing, the cabinet shall give the person suspected or alleged to be in violation not less than twenty (20) days' notice of its intent to conduct a hearing.